Academic Policies

 The law provides for interchange of student records between faculty members and administrators within Emory & Henry as necessitated by the educational program, but it prohibits the College from releasing the records to persons outside the College, unless consent is first obtained from the student or is court-ordered.

 Records are classified into two main categories: directory and educational.
 Directory records contain only general information; included in this category are any lists which may have a student’s name, address, phone number, date and place of birth, field of study, dates of attendance, and height/weight, if an athlete.
 This information is circulated freely within the College.
 It is not made readily available to off-campus persons or groups for purposes of solicitation.
-If a student wants to have their directory information withheld from publication, it is the student’s responsibility to notify the Dean of Students Office.
+If a student wants to have their directory information withheld from publication, it is the student’s responsibility to notify the Registrar's Office.

 Educational records include transcripts, evaluation forms, such as student teaching reports, letters of reference, and correspondence on student conduct matters.
 These records are shared among the College faculty and staff only for bona fide reasons related to the educational program.
 In regard to third-party access, the student controls the release of these records, usually through written permission to the office which maintains the records of particular interest.
 Each student controls access to their own records and can grant access to specific individuals, typically parents, via the Disclosure form found on the Forms Directory or in the Registrar’s Office.
 Students should be aware that the Code of Virginia (23-9.2:15, approved April 30, 2015) requires schools to include a prominent notation on the academic transcript of each student who has been suspended for, has been permanently dismissed from, or withdraws from the institution while under investigation for an offense involving sexual violence under the institution’s code of conduct.
 The College is also required under this law to have a procedure for removing such a notation from the academic transcript of any student who is subsequently found not to have committed an offence involving sexual violence based upon the College’s Code of Conduct.
 As a general policy, non-transcript records are maintained for 5 years.